falcosecurity/rules/.github/PULL_REQUEST_TEMPLATE.md

 <!--  Thanks for sending a pull request!
 Here are some tips for you:

-1. If this is your first time, please read our contributor guidelines in the [CONTRIBUTING.md](https://github.com/falcosecurity/.github/blob/master/CONTRIBUTING.md) file and learn how to compile Falco from source [here](https://falco.org/docs/source).
+1. This repo contains a dedicated [contributing guide](https://github.com/falcosecurity/rules/blob/main/CONTRIBUTING.md) that highlights the rules maturity framework definitions as well as the criteria for rules acceptance.
+Please read it carefully before submitting your PR.
 2. Please label this pull request according to what type of issue you are addressing.
-3. Please add a release note!
+3. If the PR adds or changes one or more rules, please ensure they conform to https://falco.org/docs/rules/style-guide/ and select the appropriate maturity levels.
-4. If the PR is unfinished while opening it specify a wip in the title before the actual title, for example, "wip: my awesome feature"
+4. If the PR is unfinished while opening it specify a wip in the title before the actual title, for example, "wip: my awesome rule"
 -->

 **What type of PR is this?**

 > Uncomment one (or more) `/kind <>` lines:

+> /kind feature

 > /kind bug